 Source: Pennsylvania Department of Corrections

-Terry Williams - A Case for Clemency
+Terry Williams - Case Background

 Terrance Williams, known to his friends and family as "Terry," suffered from years of horrific sexual abuse.
 Mr. Williams' tragic history of sexual abuse by older males, which began when he was only six years old, led to the crime for which he was sentenced to die.
 For over 25 years, prosecutors with the Philadelphia District Attorney's office hid the truth about the crime in Terry's capital case, that the victim had repeatedly sexually abused Terry during his youth.
 Terry's case has been the subject of an unprecedented outpouring of support from prominent groups and individuals across Pennsylvania.
 Among those who have publicly called for Terry's death sentence to be commuted are the Pennsylvania Coalition Against Rape, nearly 20 other state coalitions against sexual violence, over three dozen child advocates, several human rights organizations, and dozens of former prosecutors and judges, law professors, mental health professionals, and faith leaders.